Electronic Hours of Service Regulations

-The Hours of Service regulations apply to drivers who operate commercial motor vehicles, also known as CMVs.
+The Hours of Service regulations apply to drivers who operate commercial motor vehicles such as semi-trucks and city and school buses, also known as CMVs.
 A vehicle will be classified as a CMV if it:

 If your vehicle fits into one of these categories, then you are required to comply to Hours of Service regulations and maintain a qualified Hours of Service log.